Assassination-Classroom/javascript-hoist-the-right-way-mini-series/episode2.md

 `nagisa`: is'nt it about:

 > Hoisting is JavaScript's default behavior of `moving all declarations to the top of the current scope` (to the top of the current script or the current function).[W3schools](https://www.w3schools.com/js/js_hoisting.asp) e.g. `
+> Variable declarations (and declarations in general) are processed before any code is executed, declaring a variable anywhere in the code is equivalent to declaring it at the top.
+This also means that a variable can appear to be used before it's declared.
+This behavior is called "hoisting", as it appears that the variable declaration is moved to the top of the function or global code.[Mozilla](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/var#var_hoisting)

 ```javascript
 var x = 10;